78% of Caregivers Report Burnout. Here's What Nobody Tells You About the Other 22%.

 Three Patterns

-A boundary.
-Not a wellness-culture boundary.
-A structural one.
+- A boundary.
+Not a wellness-culture boundary, a structural one.
 One thing they wouldn't do, defined in advance.
 David Reeves in Scottsdale kept his phone on silent between eleven at night and six in the morning.
 His mother's facility had the number for true emergencies only.
 It was a rule.
 Rules are easier to keep than decisions are to make.

-A person.
+- A person.
 Not a therapist, though several had those too.
 A single other human being who understood the specific texture of what they were going through.
 The conversations were often short.
 Ten minutes.
 Sometimes just a text thread where someone wrote "today was bad" and someone else wrote "yeah."

 What Margaret Did

 Margaret bought a whiteboard, wrote down the six most common problems that derailed her weeks, and next to each one she wrote a protocol.
-She told her brother James that she needed him to take their mother every other weekend, and she presented it not as a request but as a schedule.
-And she found another principal whose father had Lewy body dementia, and they started having lunch on Thursdays.
+She told her brother James she needed him to take their mother every other weekend, and she presented it not as a request but as a schedule.
+She found another principal whose father had Lewy body dementia, and they started having lunch on Thursdays.

-"I kept waiting to feel better.
+I kept waiting to feel better.
 What I actually needed was to stop making the same forty decisions every week.
-Once I did that, the feeling better part just sort of happened on its own."
+Once I did that, the feeling better part just sort of happened on its own.

 The Part That Is Hard to Say